best color grading software

 Bottom Line

-Lightworks is best for Hollywood-level color grading and post-production.
+Lightworks is best for beginning creators looking to enhance their color grading and post-production skills on a budget.

 5. Avid Media Composer

-Avid Media Composer is one of the best options on the list in terms of user-friendliness.
-The interface is entirely customizable, with a wealth of advanced color grading features.
+Avid Media Composer has an entirely customizable interface with a wealth of advanced color grading features.

 Overview